gbaeke/aca-openai/README.md

 This demo shows how to deploy a simple web app that uses the [OpenAI API](https://platform.openai.com/) to generate tweets based on a given prompt.
 The app is built using [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Bootstrap](https://getbootstrap.com/).

+Because this is mainly an Azure Container Apps demo, the app is not very sophisticated.
+The call to the OpenAI model could have been implemented in the Flask UI app.
+For demonstration purposes, a separate Container App is used to call the OpenAI API.
+The UI app calls the API app with the help of Dapr.
+Find more information about Dapr here: [https://dapr.io/](https://dapr.io/).

 ## Prerequisites

 - Azure subscription